-Kristalia Melessanaki is an art’s conservator, graduated from the School of Conservation of Antiquities and Works of Art in Athens (1999).
-She has been a staff member of IESL-FORTH since 1998, involved in several research projects and applications related to the use of laser techniques for cleaning and analysis of cultural heritage objects.
-Her research interests include laser spectroscopic techniques (LIF and LIBS) for the analysis and characterization of archaeological objects and works of art, laser cleaning applications on artworks (Byzantine icons, easel paintings, contemporary artworks etc.) as well as evaluation and monitoring of the cleaning interventions using spectroscopic and imaging techniques.
+Kristalia (Alina) Melessanaki holds an arts conservation degree from the School of Conservation of Antiquities and Works of Art, University of Western Attica, Athens (1999) and has been a staff member at IESL-FORTH, since 1998.
+She has been actively involved in all research activities of the PhoHS group with emphasis on applications related to the use of laser methodologies for cleaning and analysis of heritage objects.
+Her research interests include laser spectroscopic techniques (LIF and LIBS) for the analysis and characterization of archaeological objects and works of art, laser cleaning applications (icons, paintings, contemporary artworks etc.) as well as evaluation and monitoring of the cleaning interventions using spectroscopic and imaging techniques.

-- 2001, Bachelor, Department of Conservation of Antiquities and Works of Art, Athens University Applied Sceince, Greece
+- 2001, B Sc, Department of Conservation of Antiquities and Works of Art, Athens University Applied Sceince, Greece

 - 1999, Training Scholarship, Diagnostics of artworks and archaeological materials (LIBS analysis) & Laser cleaning of paintings, stones, ceramics, glass, ivory using several types of lasers, IESL - FORTH, Greece

-- 1998, Conservation training at Monastery of Saint Katherine in Mount Sinai, & in Ambetio Institute in Cairo, Egypt
+- 1998, Conservation training at Monastery of Saint Katherine in Mount Sinai - Cairo, Egypt

-- Investigating laser techniques for the cleaning of cultural heritage objects
+- Investigating laser-based techniques for cleaning heritage objects

-- Evaluation and monitoring of the cleaning interventions using spectroscopic and imaging techniques
+- Evaluation and monitoring of cleaning interventions using spectroscopic and imaging techniques

 - Non-linear imaging microscopy techniques as diagnostic tools for Cultural Heritage studies